Study of the United States Institutes for Student Leaders 2020 on Social Entrepreneurship

 English language proficiency is a requirement to participate in this program.
 The program will be conducted in English.
+All candidates must be proficient in English so that they can actively participate in the academic program.
 The Institute is a rigorous and demanding program; participants will be expected to handle short reading assignments in English and to be full and active participants in all seminar and panel discussions.

 Candidate Description and Qualifications*

 The participants are expected to be highly motivated first through third year undergraduate students from colleges, universities, and other institutions of higher education, who demonstrate leadership through academic work, community involvement, and extracurricular activities.
 Fields of study may include the sciences, social sciences, humanities, education, business and other professional fields.

 *We will put a special emphasis on recruiting participants with little or no prior experience in the United States or elsewhere outside their home country and who have had one year of studies and still have at least one more year to finish their bachelor’s degree.

 - be between 18-25 years old (in 2019)

 - be studying at an Uruguayan university (public or private), or tertiary level career such as those offered by IPA, IFD, CERP or Magisterio

 - be interested in the topic of Social Entrepreneurship

 - have at least one semester left of their undergraduate studies, and, therefore, be committed to returning to their home universities following completion of their institute program